How Does Cannabis Help With Diabetes?

 Though it’s still in its early stages, this research suggests that CBD could help in many ways, including with hormone regulation and with managing related symptoms.
 To better understand the link between diabetes and CBD, we look at various existing medical studies.

 What Studies Exist to Support the Use of CBD in Diabetes?

 CBD was discovered in the 1940s, but continued to be shrouded in mystery until the past decade.
 Now, research regarding CBD’s health benefits is rapidly expanding, and researchers are identifying many ways that CBD may help manage the causes and symptoms of many types of chronic disease.

 Researchers first identified a link between a disruption in the endocannabinoid system and insulin resistance and diabetes.
 Because the endocannabinoid system has a direct impact on many of the hormone regulating functions that directly impact the body’s ability to utilize blood sugar as energy, it has an undeniable impact on diabetes and related symptoms.

 Because of the understanding of how the endocannabinoid system impacts hormone-regulating functions, research efforts regarding the use of CBD for diabetes are expected to continue to grow.
-For now, we have quite a bit of evidence to help us understand how CBD functions as a therapeutic option for diabetes:
+Many of these efforts aim to eventually establish CBD as a primary treatment option for diabetic patients, and potentially even a preventative method for those classified as pre-diabetic.
+For now, we look to the following evidence to see what we do know about CBD for diabetes:

 1. The Impact of Marijuana Use on Glucose, Insulin, and Insulin Resistance among US Adults